 7.3.5 Notwithstanding anything to the contrary, Daré's payment obligation under Section 7.3.2, and Daré's right to reduce its payments to SST under Section 7.3.4 shall not apply where the corresponding right of reference is utilized solely to comply with a legal obligation to supply information to a Regulatory Authority about an Adverse Event.
-Furthermore, if Daré disagrees with the amount SST determines it is entitled to be paid by Daré pursuant to Section 7.3.4, Daré or SST, as the case may be, shall promptly notify the other Party in writing and the Parties shall use diligent efforts to resolve the dispute through good faith discussion, which shall include escalation to the Senior Executives if such dispute is not promptly resolved.
+Furthermore, if Daré disagrees with the amount SST determines it is entitled to be paid by Daré pursuant to Section 7.3.3, or if SST disagrees with the amount Daré determines it is entitled to deduct from its payments to SST pursuant to Section 7.3.4, Daré or SST, as the case may be, shall promptly notify the other Party in writing and the Parties shall use diligent efforts to resolve the dispute through good faith discussion, which shall include escalation to the Senior Executives if such dispute is not promptly resolved.
 If the Senior Executives do not resolve the dispute within fifteen (15) days after such escalation, either Party may submit the dispute for arbitration pursuant to Section 14.8 hereof.